zhangfand/paper2conf/README.md

 1. `python3 run_cloud_doc_download_folder.py --path "/Tony Xu/Migration Test" --out "out/" --dbx_token sl.xxx`

 2. `python3 run_export_to_conf.py --path "out/Tony Xu/Migration Test" --conf_api_token XYZ --conf_email tonyx@dropbox.com --conf_space_key "~1234567"`

+The default behavior is to skip pages if already exists, to override the behavior and allow the script to generate a new name, pass `--new_on_duplicate` when invoking the script.

 A helper script `run_purge_space` is provided to delete all docs in a space.